 Definition

-Crohn's disease is one of two inflammatory bowel diseases along with ulcerative colitis, also called ulcerative colitis.
+Crohn's disease is one of the two inflammatory bowel diseases along with ulcerative colitis, also called hemorrhagic rectocolitis.
 Crohn's disease is a chronic inflammation of the intestine that usually affects the last part of the small intestine (ileum), the large intestine (colon), or both.
-However, it can occur all along the digestive tract, from the mouth to the anus.
-The involvement of the digestive tract is discontinuous with the presence of diseased sections and healthy sections alternating.
+However, it can occur anywhere along the digestive tract, from the mouth to the anus.
+The involvement of the digestive tract is discontinuous with alternating diseased and healthy sections.

 Epidemiology

-There are different risk factors associated with the development of Crohn's disease.
-In fact, the disease is most commonly seen in smokers, people with other family members affected by the disease, and Ashkenazi Jews.
-However, the disease affects both men and women.
-The majority of people develop the disease before the age of 30, but it can also occur later in some.
+There are various risk factors associated with the development of Crohn's disease.
+Indeed, this disease is more frequently observed in smokers, people with other family members affected by the disease, and Ashkenazi Jews.
+However, the disease affects men and women equally.
+Most people develop the disease before the age of 30, but it can also occur later in some cases.

 Etiology

 The exact cause of Crohn's disease is unknown.
-The disease could be linked to a malfunction of the immune system causing the gut to overreact to an environmental, food or infectious agent and leading to its inflammation.
+The disease may be related to a malfunction of the immune system leading to an excessive intestinal response to an environmental, dietary, or infectious agent, resulting in inflammation.

 Symptoms

-Symptoms of the disease occur intermittently.
-This is because people with the disease alternate between periods of remission and periods of relapse when the disease is active.
-Periods of relapse occur throughout life and can vary in intensity and duration.
-In adults, the main symptoms are abdominal pain (cramps), diarrhea, loss of appetite, weight loss and fever.
+The symptoms of the disease occur intermittently.
+Indeed, people with the disease alternate between periods of remission and periods of relapse when the disease is active.
+Relapse periods occur throughout life and can vary in intensity and duration.
+In adults, the main symptoms are abdominal pain (cramps), diarrhea, loss of appetite, weight loss, and fever.
 In children, abdominal pain and diarrhea may be absent.
-The main symptoms may be stunted growth, inflammation of the joints, fever, or fatigue caused by anemia.
+The main symptoms can be growth delay, joint inflammation, fever, or fatigue caused by anemia.

-The diagnosis of Crohn's disease is based on the presence of the above symptoms, a colonoscopy and imaging tests.
-Additional analyzes are also performed to detect certain complications.
+The diagnosis of Crohn's disease is based on the presence of the aforementioned symptoms, a colonoscopy, and imaging tests.
+Additional tests are also performed to detect certain complications.

 Colonoscopy

-Colonoscopy is a test done with a probe fitted with a camera and inserted through the anus.
-It allows you to examine the intestines and more particularly the colon.
+Colonoscopy is an examination performed using a probe equipped with a camera inserted through the anus.
+It allows examination of the intestines, particularly the colon.

-Imaging tests usually include computed tomography (CT) or magnetic resonance imaging (MRI) of the abdomen.
-These tests are another way of examining the intestines.
+Imaging tests generally include computed tomography (CT) or magnetic resonance imaging (MRI) of the abdomen.
+These tests are another way to examine the intestines.

-These tests are not diagnostic but they can highlight certain complications of the disease.
-For example, blood tests can check for complications such as anemia or the presence of inflammation.
-The dosages of vitamins and minerals make it possible to detect nutritional deficiencies.
+These tests are not diagnostic but can reveal certain complications of the disease.
+For example, blood tests can detect complications such as anemia or the presence of inflammation.
+Vitamin and mineral assays help detect nutritional deficiencies.

 Nutritional consequences